The Infrared Universe: Entropy--Acceptance Temperature and the Horizon as a Cold Sink

 \subsection{Entropy--Acceptance Temperature}

 For any open subsystem exchanging entropy with its environment, we define the entropy--acceptance temperature by the Clausius relation

-where $\delta E_{\mathrm{grav}}$ is the change in gravitational energy required to absorb an entropy increment $\delta S_{\mathrm{grav}}$.
+Here $\delta Q_{\rm grav}$ denotes the coarse--grained energy throughput required to accept an entropy increment into the gravitational sector (not radiative emission).
 This quantity orders subsystems by their ability to accept entropy \cite{Wald2001}: entropy flows from larger $dE/dS$ to smaller $dE/dS$.
 In this sense, a ``colder'' subsystem is one that can absorb entropy at lower energetic cost.

 This definition is independent of radiative emission and applies equally to non-stationary and non-Killing horizons.